CCDC - Asset Creation#

 Optical data#

-Multiple pre-processing parameters can be set to improve the quality of the provided images.
-SEPAL has gathered 4 of them in the form of these interactive buttons.
-If you think others should be added to hesitate to mention it in our issue tracker.
+Multiple pre-processing parameters can be set to improve the quality of provided images.
+SEPAL has gathered four of them in the form of these interactive buttons.
+If you think others should be added, contact the SEPAL team via the issue tracker.

 Correction